daisatojp/labelMatch/README.md

-# PointMatcher
+# labelMatch

- PointMatcher is a graphical corresponding point annotation tool.
+ labelMatch is a graphical corresponding point annotation tool.
 In computer vision, normally we decide correspondences of points automatically by a feature point extraction algorithm (e.g. SIFT) and a feature matching algorithm (e.g. Brute Force).
 But when you want to do it manually, you can use this tool!

 <p align="center"><img src="demo/main_window.jpg" alt="demo image" width="460"></img></p>